OsramAutomotive/test-analysis/README.md

 After making changes click the &quot;Update&quot; button at the top of the file.
 This will update all the values and ids on the page but will not save it.
 To save the changes, press &quot;Ctrl+s&quot; on the keyboard and select the file format &quot;webpage, complete.&quot; You may save over the current file or rename it and save as a new file.

-There is a template limits file on the network with a blank framework: [&quot;L:\LED\Test Engineering\Python Data Analysis\Limits Template&quot;](../../L:%5CLED%5CTest%20Engineering%5CPython%20Data%20Analysis%5CLimits%20Template)
+There is a template limits file on the network with a blank framework.
 This template may be used as a starting point to create new limits files.
 Fill out the project and board information and use the action buttons to add mode, outage, temperature, and voltage fields to the limits file.
 When finished entering information, click the &quot;Update&quot; button at the top of the page and save as a new file.

-#
-# Installing the software

-## Getting Started

-For development, Python (any subversion of 3.5) must be installed on your computer in order to use this data analysis program:  [https://www.python.org/](https://www.python.org/).
-If you are only interested in running the program then you may use the executable.
-The latest Averna compatible executable &quot;\_\_main\_\_.exe&quot; is available on the network here: [&quot;L:\LED\Test Engineering\Python Data Analysis\Averna DV Analysis - Current Build&quot;](../../L:%5CLED%5CTest%20Engineering%5CPython%20Data%20Analysis%5CAverna%20DV%20Analysis%20-%20Current%20Build)

-### Dependencies and Version Control

-A github repository of the data analysis software program is hosted at [https://github.com/OsramAutomotive/test-analysis/tree/averna](https://github.com/OsramAutomotive/test-analysis/tree/averna).
-Download this repository&#39;s code to your local environment.
-Ensure you have pip installed and from the command line run the following command to collect the required python packages:

-pip install -r requirements.txt

-The &quot;requirements.txt&quot; file lists all the required packages and the pip module collects them.
-At this point, you will be able to run the program in your local Python environment.

-### Building an executable

-To build a standalone executable, navigate to the project root folder in the terminal and run the command:

-pyinstaller \_\_main\_\_.spec

-This command will create a series of log and working files in the &quot;build&quot; folder and most importantly an executable in the &quot;dist&quot; folder.
-This &quot;dist&quot; folder contains everything required to run the software; the executable, dlls, and other files the program relies upon.
-This folder may be copied to any computer with a Windows operating system and the executable may be run from there.

 ## Built With